 The Perkiomen Trail travels through ten Montgomery County municipalities, three county parks (Green Lane Park, Central Perkiomen Valley Park, Lower Perkiomen Valley Park) and two important historic sites, Mill Grove National Historical Landmark (John James Audubon House and Wildlife Sanctuary) and Pennypacker Mills Historic Site.

-Around the Perkiomen Trail's midpoint, just below Graterford Road, the trail crosses to the west side of the Perkiomen Creek over a newly redecked old railroad bridge which offers trail users scenic views of the Perkiomen Creek and provides access to the Evansburg Loop Trail which connects the Perkiomen Trail with Evansburg State Park (following a utility cut) and a spur that leads to historic Skippack Village.
-The trail is paved but provides a horse trail corridor along the route.
+Around the Perkiomen Trail's midpoint, just below Graterford Road, the trail crosses to the west side of the Perkiomen Creek over a newly redecked old railroad bridge which offers trail users scenic views of the Perkiomen Creek and provides access to the Evansburg Loop Trail.
+The Evansburg Loop trail connects the Perkiomen Trail with Evansburg State Park (following a utility cut) and a spur that leads to historic Skippack Village.
+The trail is paved but offers a horse trail corridor along the route.

-The southern end of the trail connects to the 25 mile long Schuylkill River Trail (SRT).
-Part of the Federal River Heritage Corridor, it provides access to Valley Forge National Historical Park where cyclists can bike through history on over 18 miles of authorized biking trails.
+The southern end of the Perkiomen Trail connects to the 25 mile long Schuylkill River Trail (SRT).
+It is part of the Federal River Heritage Corridor and provides access to Valley Forge National Historical Park where cyclists can bike through history on over 18 miles of authorized biking trails.

-The new 4.5 mile Audbon Loop Trail connects the Schuylkill River Trail in Valley Forge (National Historic) Park at Pawlings Road with the James Audubon Center and loops to Lower Perkiomen Park at Egypt Road.
-The PaDOT bridge over the Perkimomen links back to the Perkiomen Trail.
+The new 4.5 mile Audubon Loop Trail connects the Schuylkill River Trail in Valley Forge (National Historic) Park at Pawlings Road with the James Audubon Center and loops to Lower Perkiomen Park at Egypt Road.
+The PADOT bridge over the Perkiomen links back to the Perkiomen Trail.
 A mountain bike is recommended if you plan to do the entire loop.

 Green Lane Park

 2144 Snyder Road - Routes 29 & 63 - Green Lane, PA (215-234-4528)